rossja/irtoolshed-mcp-server/README.md

 A comprehensive Model Context Protocol (MCP) server providing incident response and network analysis tools for security professionals.
-This server allows AI models like Claude to perform various network-related lookups and analyses to assist with security investigations.
+This server allows AI agents like Claude to perform various network-related lookups and analyses to assist with security investigations.

 ## Overview